-At Stage 1 students are given a thorough grounding in the three areas of language and linguistic study: syntax, phonology and socio-/historical linguistics.
-Students are also given a thorough introduction to a range of literatures and the skills required for their study on Selected Texts I and II, Literary Theory and Academic Research.
+At Stage 1 students are given a thorough introduction to a range of literatures and the skills required for their study on Selected Texts I and II, Literary Theory and Writing Skills.
 The accompanying tutorials give students the opportunity to practise, experiment with and develop this knowledge and these skills.
-Special Topic (this year ''Fairy Tale') extends the students' knowledge of a number of texts closely related by genre, theory or history, while Medieval Literature introduces students to a range of earlier texts and the methodologies/critical practices appropriate to their analysis.
+Special Topic (this year 'Fantasy') extends the students' knowledge of a number of texts closely related by genre, theory or history, while Medieval Literature introduces students to a range of earlier texts and the methodologies/critical practices appropriate to their analysis.
 An emphasis is placed at Stage 1 on small group teaching (tutorials and seminars) to enable the acquisition of academic, practical and key skills.

 At Stages 2 and 3 there is a wide choice of modules.
 This gives students the scope to design their degree programme and to exercise choice.
 It also gives them the opportunity to develop particular interests and, by Stage 3, an area of expertise.
-Band restrictions, however, ensure coverage on the literature side of the programme (A5-6) in that students are required to take modules to the value of 20 credits from each of Bands 5-9.
+Band restrictions, however, ensure coverage (A1-2) in that students are required to take modules to the value of 20 credits from each of Bands 5-9.
 The Extended Study in Band 10 is compulsory, to be attached to one of the taught modules at Stage 2, and the 40 credits from Band 11 requires further independent undertakings, which might include a Dissertation in place of 2 Extended Studies and/or a File of Original Literary Work in place of one Extended Study.
 Independent-study modules encourage the advanced development of knowledge and understanding and cognitive and key skills.
 The Extended Studies and Dissertation also introduce students applying for postgraduate degrees to advanced research skills.
+Study at Stage 2 and 3 meets Knowledge and Understanding outcomes A1-2, Subject-specific/professional skills B1-5, Cognitive skills 1-3.
+Key skills D1-11 are practised across Stages 2 and 3.